jk-7-dev/event-manager-mern/README.md

 - Create, update, and delete events
 - Dashboard overview of events and ticket sales
 - Real-time ticket inventory tracking
+  # NOTE : For Admin access please register the user and change role isAdmin to true

 ---